RS1 Maps

 You can adjust brightness, contrast, saturation and tone parameters of the image.
 In addition to these parameters, you can also invert the color of the image.
 Drag the indicator next to each parameter to adjust it and click “Apply filters” to confirm the changes.
 To return a setting to its normal value, click on the icon to the right of each parameter.

-This option is very interesting when you have selected a main map and a base map, since it allows you to visually mix these two maps in different ways.
-Once you have selected and displayed the maps in the viewer, access the display settings and click on the box that appears below the “Mix Layers” button.
+This option is very interesting when you have selected more than one map, since it allows you to visually mix two maps in different ways.
+Once you have selected and displayed the maps in the viewer, access the display settings and click on the box that appears below the “Blend Layers” button.
 Select one of the mixing modes and click on the said button to confirm.
 Each mode mixes the maps differently, you can try each one and choose the one that best suits your needs.

 To return to normal mode, without blending, select “Normal” and press “Blend layers” to confirm.